 - 2.8.
-Implementation of PBN approaches with vertical guidance (APV) for runway ends at the international aerodromes listed in the MID ANP should be completed by December 2017, including LNAV only minima. - 2.9.
+Implementation of PBN approaches with vertical guidance (LNAV/VNAV minima) for runway ends at the international aerodromes listed in the MID ANP, including LNAV only minima. - 2.9.
 The application of RNP AR APCH procedures would be limited to selected airports, where obvious operational benefits can be obtained due to the existence of significant obstacles.